 - Excellent written and oral communication skills

 - Eligible to work in the United States

 - Enthusiasm and willingness to take on new challenges

-- Commitment and availability for 12 to 15 hours per week between 8 am and 5 pm Monday through Friday (minimum of two semesters)
+- Availability for 15 to 20 hours per week between 8 am and 5 pm Monday through Friday and commitment to work a minimum of two semesters

 - Ability to maintain confidentiality of all work-related information

 - Strong attention to detail; good organizational skills

 - Strong academic performance